Alan Shearer: International career

 Shearer's international career began in 1990 when he was handed a callup to the England under-21 squad under Dave Sexton.
 During his time with the squad, he scored 13 times in 11 games, a record return which is still unbeaten.
 The striker's goals at this level, coupled with his club form, meant he was soon promoted to the senior squad by coach Graham Taylor.
 Marking his debut in the 2–0 win against France in February 1992 with a goal, he made his only appearance for the England B team a month later.
 Due to replace Gary Lineker, who retired from international action after UEFA Euro 1992, in the England attack, Shearer played only intermittently in the qualifying campaign for the 1994 FIFA World Cup due to injury and the team failed to reach the competition finals.

 UEFA Euro 1996 was a more positive experience for both Shearer and England.
 With England not required to qualify as hosts, Shearer had not scored in 12 games in the 21 months prior, and even his overall goalscoring record for England did not look too impressive so far, with five goals in 23 games.
-However, he found the net in the 22nd minute of the first game, against Switzerland.
+Shearer scored in the 22nd minute of the first game, against Switzerland.
 Scoring once in the following game against Scotland and twice in a 4–1 win over the Netherlands, Shearer helped England to progress to the next stage in front of their own fans in Wembley.
 In the quarter-finals, England were outplayed by Spain but got through to a penalty shootout after a goalless draw.
 Shearer scored the first England penalty, while the Spaniards failed to score from two of theirs, sending England into the semi-final against Germany.
 Shearer headed England into the lead after three minutes, but the Germans quickly equalised and the match went to penalties again.
 This time, Germany won from the spot; although Shearer scored, his teammate Gareth Southgate missed his kick and England were eliminated.
-Shearer's five goals made him the competition's top scorer, and together with teammates David Seaman and Steve McManaman, was listed in the official UEFA team of the tournament.
+Shearer's five goals made him the competition's top scorer, and he was included with teammate Paul Gascoigne in the official UEFA team of the tournament.